baltasarromero/lma-nft-cli/readme.md

 ## Configuration

-Create an .env file with the following key/values either in the directory where the package is installed or in the directory you are running the command otherwise the tool will fail.
+Create an .env file with the following key/values either in the directory where you will be running the command.

 ```
 ETHEREUM_NETWORK = {NETWORK-NAME} //The name of the network where the NFTMarketplace is deployed.
 Currently sepolia